 It hurts to realize that your days with your best pal are almost over.
-You want to make the right decision for your dog, but knowing when to say good-bye can be difficult.
+You want to make the right decision for senior dogs, but knowing when to say goodbye can be difficult.
 That’s why it’s beneficial to use a “know when to put your dog down checklist.”

 Losing a beloved dog is never easy.
 Sometimes you show your love by letting go.
-But holding on to your dog when he’s sick and in pain, can be less humane than putting him to sleep.
+Holding on to your dog when he’s sick and in pain can be less humane than putting him to sleep.

-To help you know when it’s time to say good-bye, we have prepared a detailed when to put your dog down checklist to help anyone handle this difficult situation by knowing when you should put down a dog by recognizing key dog end-of-life signs.
+To help you know when it’s time to say goodbye, we have prepared a detailed when to put your dog down checklist to help anyone handle this difficult situation by knowing when you should put down a dog by recognizing key dog end-of-life signs.

 1. Has your dog’s behavior changed recently?

 Listen to your pet.
-If you learn to recognize behavior changes, you will know for sure when something is wrong.
+If you learn to recognize behavior changes, you will surely know when something is wrong.
 For example, if a recently active and friendly animal becomes aloof and sluggish, it is clear that there might be some issues.

-Although changes in behavior do not imply a need to put your dog down, there are certain signs that should motivate you to talk to a specialist.
-First, consider if the dog is absolutely impervious to food, walks, and attention.
-Finally, note if your dog has become irrationally aggressive, sensitive or if your dog tends to vanish for long periods of time.
+Although changes in behavior do not imply a need to put your dog down, sure signs should motivate you to talk to a specialist.
+First, consider if the dog is impervious to food, walks, and attention.
+Finally, note if your dog has become irrationally aggressive or sensitive or if your dog tends to vanish for long periods.

 2. How often does your dog cry or whine?

 Crying and whining are usually signs of pain or discomfort.
-Thus, it is important to track how often your dog shows these signs.
+Thus, tracking how often your dog shows these signs is essential.

 Dogs also become aggressive and defensive if they feel pain.
 Determine if your dog has mood swings from crying to anger.
-If the erratic emotions become a regular thing, you might want to take your dog to the vet.
+If the erratic emotions become regular, you might want to take your dog to the vet.

 3. Does your dog eat and drink normally?

 Consider creating a special diary to track whether your dog is eating and drinking.
 It’s not unusual for a dog to occasionally skip eating or not eat as much as usual.
-But if your dog doesn’t eat for more than three or four days, you should be concerned and contact your vet.
+But if your dog doesn’t eat for more than three or four days, you should be concerned and contact a vet near you.

 You may need to try new tricks to get your dog to eat.
 One option, feed your dog by hand.

-If your dog is ill or if your dog has a condition that makes it difficult to eat or swallow, you may need to consider more extreme measures such as feeding tubes.
+If your dog is ill or has a condition that makes it difficult to eat or swallow, you may need to consider more extreme measures such as feeding tubes.

 Work with your vet to determine whether there’s a medical reason why your dog isn’t eating.